NannyML/nannyml/docs/how_it_works/business_value.rst

     \text{# of false negatives} & \text{# of true positives}
     \end{bmatrix}

+Note that target values are represented by rows and predicted values are represented by columns.
+This means that the first row contains values that have resulted in the negative outcome while the first column contains values that were predicted with negative label.
-And the :term:`business value matrix` is:
+The correspondings :term:`business value matrix` is:

 .. math::